HomeResources › Why Startups Should Write HR Policies Early

 Indian labour law imposes specific policy requirements on employers, some from the first hire and others once the company crosses headcount thresholds.
 The most immediate obligation is the POSH Act, which requires a written sexual harassment policy for all employers regardless of size.

 State Shops and Establishments Acts require that working hours, weekly off, and leave entitlements be documented and communicated to employees.
-The exact requirements vary by state, but most require an employer to maintain records of leave taken and ensure employees are aware of their entitlements.
+The exact requirements vary by state, but most require an employer to maintain records of leave taken and to ensure employees know their entitlements.
 A written leave policy satisfies both requirements.

-Once a startup crosses 20 employees, PF registration becomes mandatory and the PF policy, which explains how contributions are calculated and when they are deposited, should be part of the offer letter and onboarding documentation.
+Once a company crosses 20 employees, EPF registration becomes mandatory and the EPF policy, which explains how contributions are calculated and when they are deposited, should be part of the offer letter and onboarding documentation.
 ESI at 10 employees in most states triggers similar documentation obligations.

 POSH Compliance: What Every Startup Must Know